X

 Page and Site Builder

-As part of its WordPress.com product, Automattic is already developing a plugin that adds full site editing functionality to the product, and that is expected to extend to the open-source WordPress software in the near future.
+As part of its WordPress.com product, Automatic is already developing a plugin that adds full site editing functionality to the product, and that is expected to extend to the open-source WordPress software in the near future.

 Media Editing: Inline